-When you schedule your comprehensive and confidential case assessment with our legal team regarding any kind of family law issue you may be facing including a divorce, our goal is to thoroughly review you and your family’s unique situation, discuss with you the various legal options you have available to you, and see if our unique approach to family law is a good fit with your needs and desired outcomes.
+When you schedule your strategic planning session with our legal team regarding any kind of family law issue you may be facing including a divorce, our goal is to thoroughly review you and your family’s unique situation, discuss with you the various legal options you have available to you, and see if our unique approach to family law is a good fit with your needs and desired outcomes.

 While we will be prepared to do all of these things with you, you may also wish to prepare with a variety of potential questions for our attorneys, as well as gathering relevant documents and information so we can have a more informed and productive conversation.

 Before meeting with your Morris County family law attorney, here are some things you may wish to be ready to ask your attorney: